Developer notes to the user

 Over its 20 years it has developed a reputation as Australia's leading independent film event and continues to actively advocate for Australian screen culture practice in a still conservative exhibition environment.

-It maintains an ethical partnership agenda which is not always easy to do in resource and mining based economy, has an open mind and has a strong social justice program at its core.
+It maintains an ethical partnership agenda, has an open mind and has a strong social justice program at its core.